josdem/hugo/content/techtalk/spring/spring_boot.md

 }
 ```
-`@SpringApplication` annotation allows Spring Boot to scan recursively for beans inside this package and register them, also indicates this class is a source of beans definitions.
-Next let's create a simple rest controller as follow:
+`@SpringApplication` annotation allows Spring Boot to scan recursively for beans inside this package also enables auto-configuration, attemping to guess and configure that you might how cool is that?.
+Next step, let's create a simple rest controller as follow:

 ```groovy